hasura/graphql-engine/docs/graphql/manual/api-reference/schema-metadata-api/relationship.rst

 ``drop_relationship`` is used to drop a relationship (both object and array) on a table.
-If there are other objects dependent on this relationship like permissions and query templates, the query will fail reporting the dependencies unless ``cascade`` is set to ``true``.
+If there are other objects dependent on this relationship like permissions and query templates, the query will fail to report the dependencies unless ``cascade`` is set to ``true``.
 If ``cascade`` is set to ``true``, the dependent objects are also dropped.